-For purposes of the regulations for the area of special flood hazard frequently flooded areas, the following definitions apply:
+For purposes of the regulations for frequently flooded areas, the following definitions apply:

 "Base flood elevation (BFE)" means the flood having a one percent chance of being equaled or exceeded in any given year as determined by customary methods of statistical analysis defined in the Storm and Surface Water Utility Code, Chapter 24.06 BCC.
 Also referred to as the 100-year flood.